jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2r-article-4.md

 {{< s v="179" >}} When the reduction of revenue is caused by the reduction of consumption, the only remedy is to lower the tax.

-{{< s v="180" >}} When the reduction of the revenue is caused by smuggling, it may be remedied=
+{{< s v="180" >}} When the reduction of the revenue is caused by smuggling, it may be remedied by:

-- by reducing the temptation to smuggle, and
+1. Reducing the temptation to smuggle

 This temptation can only be reduced by lowering the tax.

-- by increasing the difficulty of smuggling.
+2. Increasing the difficulty of smuggling

 The difficulty of smuggling can be increased only by establishing a better system of administration to prevent it.

 {{< s v="181" >}} The excise laws obstruct and embarrass the smuggler more effectively than the customs laws.

 By introducing into the customs a system of administration similar to that of the excise, the difficulty of smuggling might be very much increased.
 This change can be very easily done.

-182 The importer of commodities liable to any customs duties could be allowed to carry them to his own private warehouse or to lodge them in a warehouse at=
+{{< s v="182" >}} The importer of commodities liable to any customs duties could be allowed to carry them to his own private warehouse or to lodge them in a warehouse at:
 - his own expence, or
 - public expence, but under the key of the custom-house officer and never to be opened but in his presence.

-If the merchant carried them to his own warehouse=
+If the merchant carried them to his own warehouse:
 - the duties would be immediately paid and never drawn back, and
 - that warehouse would be always subject to the custom-house officer's visit and examination.